-If you are pregnant and decide to get vaccinated, follow the CDPH Recommendations for Fully Vaccinated Persons Guidance and the Guidance for the Use of Face Coverings to learn more about what you can do once you are fully vaccinated*.
+If you are pregnant and decide to get vaccinated, follow the CDC fully vaccinated guidance and the Guidance for the Use of Face Coverings to learn more about what you can do once you are fully vaccinated*.

 For more information, visit the following webpages:

 California COVID-19 Vaccines, COVID-19 and Pregnancy (CDC), and COVID-19 Vaccines for People who Are Pregnant or Breastfeeding (CDC).